quasipedia/geiger/README.md

 ## Why "geiger"?

 Short version: because I am a nerd.

 Longer version: because in nature atoms decay over time, transforming themselves into other elements and generating ionizing particles that can be picked up by a [geiger counter][1].
-If an outadet Atom version has "decayed", this package should detect it! ;)
+If an outated Atom version has "decayed", this package should detect it! ;)